Claude Code token limits: Guide for engineering leaders

 Claude Code token limits are real constraints that engineering organizations need to understand and manage.
 But focusing solely on tokens and costs misses the bigger picture.

-The organizations that will get the most from AI coding tools are those that measure usage, cost, and impact together.
-They track leading indicators like PR merge rate and review time.
-They monitor lagging indicators like lead time, deployment frequency, and change failure rate.
-They connect the dots between what developers are doing with AI and what the organization is actually delivering.
+The organizations that will get the most from AI coding tools are those that measure usage, cost, and impact together, across the full software delivery lifecycle.
+They track leading indicators like PR merge rate, review time, and context switching.
+They monitor lagging indicators like lead time, deployment frequency, change failure rate, and incident rate per PR.
+They connect what developers are doing with AI to what is actually reaching production, and what is surviving there.
+And when the numbers diverge, they have the granularity to understand why, not just that something went wrong.

 A good tool and a good model are worth paying more for, if they deliver impact.
-But you can't know if they're delivering impact unless you're measuring it.
+But you cannot know if they are delivering impact unless you are measuring the right things.
+Right now, most organizations are not.

 Thierry Donneau-Golencer